 The book concludes with a chapter that urges teens to make positive decisions, accept personal responsibility, and grow in faith and obedience to God.

-How & When to Tell Your Kids about Sex
+How & When to Tell Your Kids about Sex: A Lifelong Approach to Shaping Your Child’s Sexual Character

-How & When to Tell Your Kids about Sex is a book for parents that is presented in five parts: Foundations, The Cornerstone Years, The Preparatory Years, The Transitional Years, and The Pivotal Years.
-In addition to covering basic information, the authors take on topics that are controversial even among Christians, such as contraception and courtship versus dating.
+How & When to Tell Your Kids about Sex: A Lifelong Approach to Shaping Your Child’s Sexual Character is a book for parents that is presented in five parts: Foundations, The Cornerstone Years, The Preparatory Years, The Transitional Years, and The Pivotal Years.
+In addition to covering basic information, the authors take on topics that are controversial even among Christians, such as courtship versus dating and the use of contraception.
 They present a range of views for parents to consider along with their own personal views.

-The first part covers general topics such as the principles of Christian sex education, biblical foundations for understanding sexuality, challenges, resources, and character formation.
+The first part covers general topics such as the principles of Christian sex education, biblical foundations for understanding sexuality, challenges that parents face, character formation, and recommended resources.

-In the second part, the Cornerstone Years, it discusses what’s important from birth through kindergarten.
+In the second part, the Cornerstone Years, the authors discuss topics pertinent to the years from birth through kindergarten.
 While this section talks about building foundations of strong family life, love, trust, and positive attitudes toward sex in its proper place, it also discusses issues such as gender identity, sexual curiosity, sexual orientation, and sexual molestation.

 The Preparatory Years section deals with the prepuberty stage.
 It discusses preparing children for sexual changes and challenges.
-It includes the dangers that technology might pose in exposing children to pornography, predators, and other purveyors of sexual evil.
+It includes the dangers that technology might pose in exposing children to pornography, predators, and other sexual exploitation.

 The fourth part, Transitional Years, refers to the transition through puberty.
 This section covers sexual attraction, dating, courtship, chastity, sexual activity when dating, and masturbation.